sinkingecstasies/discord-avatar-cycle/README.md

 - [humanize](https://pypi.org/project/humanize/) (optional)

 # Setup
 - All you have to do is just set up configuration files inside config folder, you need to put your token, password.
-You can add avatar links by directly edit it or add them later afterwards
+You can add avatar links by directly edit them or add them later afterwards
 - Run main.py.
 You can use any IDE, or run straight from command prompt by doing `python main.py` at the current folder

 # Hosting